taskcluster/taskcluster-lib-pulse/README.md

 If `exclusiveQueue` is true, then the resulting queue will be defined as exclusive and auto-delete. *WARNING* such a queue will be deleted when the connection fails, and connections fail regularly in production circumstances.
-When using an exclusive queue, PulseQueue will emit an `error` event on each reconnection, with `err.code === 'ExclusiveQueueDisconneted'`.
+When using an exclusive queue, PulseConsumer will emit an `error` event on each reconnection, with `err.code === 'ExclusiveQueueDisconneted'`.
 You may choose to handle this error (understanding that messages may be lost) or let it crash the process.